 Vaping for Seasoned and Rookie Smokers

-For a person who’s been smoking regular cigarettes for ages, taking up veep would feel like a quick detox.
+For a person who’s been smoking regular cigarettes for ages, taking up veep would feel like a quick detox in their road to quitting.
 The harmful compounds that go in the making of real cigarettes aren’t present in e-cigarettes or vapes.

 In addition, smokers can regulate their nicotine intake.
 Decreasing it gradually, till they can quit smoking altogether, or stabilizing their daily nicotine to a fraction of what they used to smoke before.